zmwangx/pyonedrive/README.rst

   the output of, say, ``onedrive-ls``).
 There could be additions, and subtle behaviors in edge cases might be tweaked.

+* Your config file is routinely overwritten with new tokens, so do not put comments in the config file (they are routinely wiped), and do not rely on the options having a particular order (not guaranteed).

 Best practices
 --------------